 Figure 3: Telephoto Lens

 The effect on the motion of wide-angle lenses can be seen in many rap music videos.
 Artists move their faces and hands close to and then further away from the lens, and there is the effect of exaggerated movement.
 On the other hand, when a telephoto lens is used to film a Formula 1 racing car, it appears that the speeding cars are crawling around the track.
 Thus, telephoto lenses reduce both slant angle and motion blur.
-The disadvantage of telephoto lenses in corridor surveillance is that there is more risk of obscuration of shorter people such as women and children.
+The disadvantage of telephoto lenses in corridor surveillance is that there is more risk of obscuration of shorter people.

 Taking advantage of the stadium effect

-So how do you address the problem of obscuration in crowds?
+So how do we address the potential for obscuration of faces in crowds?
 This was solved in ancient Greece by placing the audience in an amphitheatre or stadium seated at different heights - then everyone could see the play or public performance.
-Indeed, some SUVs advertise stadium seating, so that even children in the rear seats can have unspoiled views of the road.
-This simple idea also works for non-cooperative face capture.
+Indeed, some SUVs advertise stadium seating, so that children in the rear seats can have unspoiled views of the road.
+This simple idea also works for non-cooperative facial recognition image capture.
 There are many natural stadiums in public spaces.
 These include ramps, stairs, and escalators.

 Understanding natural human behaviour

-People have natural behaviours, and we must use this knowledge when we position face recognition cameras.
-It's quite hard to predict human behaviour, so it's important to observe a video of human behaviour before committing to installing a new face recognition camera.
-Ideally, we recommend using a mobile phone to record a few minutes of video from prospective camera locations before committing to expensive camera installation.
+People have natural behaviours, and we must use this knowledge when we position facial recognition cameras.
+It's quite hard to predict human behaviour, so it's important to observe a video of human behaviour before committing to installing a new facial recognition camera.
+Ideally, we recommend using a mobile phone to record a few minutes of video from prospective camera locations before committing to camera installation.
 A selfie stick can be used to raise the phone to the correct height so that a short video can be captured.
-With this simple site survey, we will be able to provide accurate feedback and advice on installation suitability.
+With this simple site survey, we will be able to provide accurate feedback and advice on installation suitability for facial recognition.
 We may even be able to recognise faces from this feed.

-The above description of commuters explains why down ramps at airports work so well for face recognition.
+The above description of commuters explains why down ramps at airports work so well for facial recognition and video analytics.
 If a person needs to change the direction of travel, they will point their head in that direction well before they need to turn.
 If they are going into a doorway or cross-corridor, people tend to look towards the doorway or cross-corridor well before they change direction.
 They will also try to cut the corner if they can.
 Even if walking straight ahead, people will look sideways at junctions to avoid a collision with human cross-traffic.
 This behaviour is quite important because CCTV installers may place their cameras at the intersections of corridors where there is a high risk of people colliding and injuring themselves.
 This is not ideal to capture faces.
 On uneven ground or stairs, people will spend time looking at their feet to avoid a misstep.
 This is another area where CCTV cameras are may be installed for public liability reasons.
-Once again, such locations are not ideal for face capture because people don't look at the Camera often enough.
+Once again, such locations are not ideal for facial recognition because people don't look at the camera often enough.

 Figure 5: Ideal camera FOV that focuses on the door entrance for the best facial recognition result.